Growth. Made Possible.

 -Listener Responding: Attending and responding to spoken words.

 -Visual/Perceptual Skills: Interpreting things he/she sees visually.

--Self-help Skills: Skills such as dressing, grooming, feeding, toilet training.
+-Self-care Skills: Skills such as dressing, grooming, feeding, toilet training.

 What to Expect

 MOKA provides 1:1 ABA therapy in a variety of settings including a MOKA ABA clinic, a child or young adult’s home or the community.
-Each individual has 1:1 sessions with a Youth Autism Specialist (YAS) based upon his or her treatment plan developed in partnership between the family, child and the BCBA or other qualified clinician.
+Each child has 1:1 sessions with a Youth Autism Specialist (YAS) based upon his or her treatment plan developed in partnership between the family, child and the BCBA or other qualified clinician.

 All MOKA ABA services include a component of parent training, a vital and required part of treatment.
-For ABA therapy to have lasting effects, parents must assist the individual by bringing the skills he or she learns during treatment to other environments, especially the home and community.
-This may include making changes to the physical environment, supporting changes in the way family members interact with the individual and practicing and rewarding skills learned.
-To support parents in best supporting their child, parents of the individual receiving services will be provided with parent education and training related to their child’s individualized programming.
+For ABA therapy to have lasting effects, parents must assist the child by bringing the skills he or she learns during treatment to other environments, especially the home and community.
+This may include making changes to the physical environment, supporting changes in the way family members interact with the child, and practicing and rewarding skills learned.
+To support parents in best supporting their child, parents of the child receiving services will be provided with parent education and training related to their child’s individualized programming.
 This is also an important way that the clinician can learn from the family what is and is not working well.
 We encourage the participation of any significant caregiver or family member in addition to the parent(s).